ktwhitehead/blueprint-frontend/README.md

 Run tests with `npm run test` or `npm run test:watch`

+## Deploy

+Code merged to `main` branch triggers a new deploy.
+Frontend deployed via vercel at https://blueprint-frontend.vercel.app/

 #### Reasoning behind your technical choices

 - I chose React for its maturity and stability as well as its popularity among the general dev community.